-I owe my existence to a mining engineer.
-Without Bill’s passion for food, as well as rare minerals, I wouldn’t be blogging today.
+I owe my on-line existence to a mining engineer.
+Without Bill’s passion for food as well as rare minerals, I wouldn’t be blogging today.
 It was Bill who took his daughter Sharon, my alter-ego, under his formidable wing and taught her to cook.

 Sundays would see Bill in his tiny, lemon-hued 1950s kitchen pouring over one of his many fish-splattered and chocolate-speckled cook books.
 Sharon was there, too, in her pleated skirt with her blouse hanging out, helping him find the canned pineapple bits, the dented metal flour canister, or the bulbs of golden garlic.

 They whipped up savory delicacies like Hawaiian chicken with water chestnuts on a bed of wild rice.
 Or a hearty, tender slab of beef in a robe of mushrooms, herbs and walnuts, all entombed in flaky pastry.

 Clémentine in the Kitchen

 But their favorite by a long shot was a recipe hidden in a slender, cloth-bound dark turquoise book called Clémentine in the Kitchen.
 Penned in 1943 by Phineas Beck, the book chronicles the cooking lives of an American family in France in the 1930s, under the loving guidance of their chef Clémentine.
 When war broke out in Europe in 1939, they upped and returned home, but not without taking Clémentine with them.
 The chapters read like blog posts… short, homey, and peppered with recipes and drawings.
 Maybe you can find a copy in the library or on Abe Books?
 Fun to read and an open window on a dangerous time!
 Did I mention the delicious recipes?